aysheh-alrfooh/Gaine-Lab/content/authors/admin/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Grad Student:
+- Grad Student: Aysheh Alrfooh
-- Research Intern:
+- Research Intern: shaylah-mccool
-- Undergrad Student:
+- Undergrad Student: Benney Michelar

 ---